The Right Diet for Sensitive Teeth

 Nuts with Vitamins and Minerals

 Nuts such as almonds, and other small snacks that are rich in vitamins and minerals, are good for sensitive teeth.
-They have high calcium, protein, and are low in sugar.
+They have high calcium, and protein, and are low in sugar.

 Foods to Avoid by Dentist Burbank